Understanding FTE Types and Partnership Categories

 FTEs entered in an opportunity will fall in one of the following categories:

 Paid FTE: A company or organization is paying for work study students to work with them.
-This the traditional CWS model.
+This is the traditional CWS model.

 Funded FTE: A company or organization is giving money with the expectation that students are being placed in a nonprofit organization (or similar).